Revision 22-3; Effective Sept. 9, 2022

 1210.2 Medical Necessity Approval Time Frame for Initial Eligibility Determinations

 A medical necessity (MN) approval is valid for 120 days from the Texas Medicaid & Healthcare Partnership (TMHP) MN approval date for an initial applicant.
-The managed care organization (MCO) must complete a new initial STAR Kids Screening and Assessment Instrument (SK-SAI) if the applicant is not enrolled in the Medicaid for Dependent Children Program (MDCP) within 120 days from the MN approval.
-Refer to Section, 2002.2 Medical Necessity Approval Time Frame for Initial Eligibility Determinations, for more information.
+The managed care organization (MCO) must complete another initial STAR Kids Screening and Assessment Instrument (SK-SAI) if the applicant is not enrolled in the Medicaid for Dependent Children Program (MDCP) within 120 days from the MN approval date.

 1220 Individual Cost Limit

 A Medically Dependent Children Program (MDCP) applicant or member’s STAR Kids individual service plan (SK-ISP) must fall within the applicant or member’s cost limit.
 The managed care organization (MCO) conducts a STAR Kids Screening and Assessment Instrument (SK-SAI) to assess the applicant or member.
-The MCO submits the SK-SAI to the Office of the Medical Director (OMD) through the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP).
+The MCO submits the SK-SAI to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP).
 The TMHP LTCOP automatically processes the SK-SAI and calculates the applicant or member’s Resource Utilization Group (RUG) value and determines if medical necessity (MN) is approved.
 The MCO uses the SK-SAI to create the applicant or member’s SK-ISP.
 The cost of the applicant or member’s MDCP services listed on the SK-ISP must be at or under the RUG value.

 Program Support Unit (PSU) staff must not calculate the SK-ISP cost limit as it is automatically calculated in the TMHP LTCOP SK-ISP Annual Cost Limit field.
 PSU staff must verify the applicant or member’s SK-ISP is within the cost limit by verifying the Total Estimated Waiver Costs is less than then Annual Cost Limit in the TMHP LTCOP SK-ISP.